supabase/realtime-js/examples/nextjs-auth-presence/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

 ## How to Test?

-You will see auth login/signup screen.
+When you visit http://localhost:3000, you will be redirected to auth login/signup screen.

 Signup if you haven't and then login.

+You will see your email listed on the page.

+Open another browser window.
+And sign-in as another user.

-You will see the current list of users on the screen.
+As you login from other browser window, you will see list of current users updated.

-You can open multiple windows and login using different logins credentials.
-You will see the list contains all the users from the window.

 ## Deployment
 Since this is next.js application, simplest method to  deploy this repository is on Vercel.